-\\Severance pay was awarded to a member of senior management during 2022.
+^{}Severance pay was awarded to one MRT during the year.
 In light of severance being paid only to one individual, we have not disclosed the amount.

-For 2022, TPIE benefited from the derogation laid under Article 32(4)(a) of IFD to disapply the pay-out process requirements for its Identified Staff, including the deferral of variable remuneration and the payment of variable pay into shares/instruments with a retention period..
+For 2023, TPIE benefited from the derogation laid under Article 32(4)(a) of IFD to disapply the pay-out process requirements for its Identified Staff, including the deferral of variable remuneration and the payment of variable pay into shares/instruments with a retention period.